-optionName Description SearchDistance The radius from the input coordinates in which to search for an address.
+Parameter Description Option.SearchDistance The radius from the input coordinates in which to search for an address.
 Street segments and points within the radius are considered.
 The default search radius is 150 meters and the maximum search radius is 1600 meters.
-Units The units in which the search distance is specified.
-One of the following: • Feet • Miles • Meters • Kilometers optionName
+Option.Units The units in which the search distance is specified.
+One of the following: • Feet • Miles • Meters • Kilometers Option.CoordinateSystem A coordinate system is a reference system for the unique location of a point in space.
+Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
+SpectrumTM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
+Each country supports different coordinate systems.
+Depending on the country, you have one or more of the following options: